mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 Supported Tablets
 -----------------

-Supported tablets are owned by Krita developers themselves so they can reliably diagnose and fix bugs. :ref:`We maintain a list of those here <list_supported_tablets>`.
+Supported tablets are owned by Krita developers themselves, so they can reliably diagnose and fix bugs. :ref:`We maintain a list of those here <list_supported_tablets>`.

 If you're looking for information about iPad or Android tablets, :ref:`look here <krita_android>`.

 Drivers and Pressure Sensitivity
 --------------------------------

 So you have bought a tablet, a real drawing tablet.
-And you wanna get it to work with Krita!
+And you want to get it to work with Krita!
 So you plug in the USB cable, start up Krita and...
 It doesn’t work!
 Or well, you can make strokes, but that pressure sensitivity you heard so much about doesn’t seem to work.